reasonwithoutrestraint/site/Original/Morality - Current Understanding and Problems.md

 The considerations regarding rational ought claims (i.e. promotion of interests) different from the considerations regarding moral ought claims (e.g. harm, treatment as mere means, etc.) which differ from considerations regarding ettiquette (e.g. rudeness, offensiveness).
 Though some might dismiss this if they think rationality and morality converge, and/or morality and ettiquette converge.

+Other considerations that deal with systematizing our normative concepts:
+1. Thick vs Thin ethical concepts
+2. Relationship between rightness and goodness
+3. Categories of normative concepts
+    - Regulative: judges actions
+    - Evaluative: judges states of affairs
+    - Deliberative: fitness of a response for an agent
+4. Possible reduction of seemingly distinct normative concepts into one
+5. Supervenience on the physical world

 #### Possible accounts of normativity

+`What are the truth conditions of normative claims?`

 Normative Reasons are tied in some way to explanatory reasons.
 Normative reasons are considerations that ought to be explanatory reasons.
 Ought implies can.
 Therefore, it must be possible for normative reasons to be explanatory reasons.
 For each normative reason...that normative reason could explain their action if they did the action for that reason.
 That is, we can make sense of the statement "he did X because he had normative reason to do X".
 But this explanation works only if normative reasons can also explain behavior.
 Thus, we can say that A ought to do X if and only if X is appropriately connected to A's explanatory basis.
 What does "appropriately connected" mean?